 Director: Takashi Shimizu

-Let’s get the obvious out the way: the Japanese know their horror like they know their hentai.
-They just understand that subtle presentation shit that’s often the best kind of suspense.
-In this case, we have a plot about a vengeful spirit that enjoys the marking and pursuit of anyone dumb enough to enter their places residence.
+Takashi Shimizu understood that subtle presentation shit that’s often the best kind of suspense.
+In this case, we have a plot about a vengeful spirit that enjoys the marking and pursuit of anyone dumb enough to enter their place of residence.
 It's a movie that started every single long-black-haired female ghost that wailed loudly while filtering around like a humanoid trope.
-And it's this stairway scene that set a standard.
+And it's this stairway scene that set the standard.

 It's that crackling sound that every person knows how to make: you hold your breath and breathe out; that nails-to-chalkboard effect that gets under the skin, becoming louder with each creep of a woman’s movements.
 There’s already something very unnatural about a person crawling on all fours down a pair of steps without blinking an eye.
 But this creature in its agony wants to hurt and touch this actress all in the same breath.